K9SKY

 10. Dog Grooming Tool Organizer

 When you have many grooming tools, it helps to keep them organized.
 A dog grooming tool organizer makes things neat and easy.
 You can use a box, a drawer, or a bag with pockets to hold brushes, clippers, scissors, and more.
-It makes grooming faster because you don’t waste time looking for things.
+It makes grooming faster because you do not waste time looking for things.

 11. Flea Comb